RobertoRoos/sawIntuitiveResearchKitWiki/ESTOP.md

 # 3. Overview of Safety Chain

 Each controller box contains 3 relays, as shown in Figure 1:
-* 1 relay on each of the two QLA boards
+* 1 Safety Relay on each of the two QLA boards
-* 1 relay to control the motor power supply
+* 1 relay to control the motor power supply (AC Input Relay)

-To enable the motor power supply, the 12V power needs to be connected to RELAY 3.
+To enable the motor power supply, the 12V power needs to be connected to the AC Input Relay.

 ![](/jhu-dvrk/sawIntuitiveResearchKit/wiki/estop_relay.jpg)

-Figure 1: Controller box relay and power supply
+Figure 1: Controller box relays and power supply

-Figure 1 shows a 4-pin safety connector on the controller box.
-There have, however, been several variations of safety connectors in the different generations of controller boxes, starting with one 4-pin connector (Build #1), then one 5-pin connector (Build #2?, #3), then two 5-pin connectors (Build #4), and finally one 4-pin and one 5-pin connector (Build #5+).
+Figure 1 shows the standard safety connectors (one 4-pin and one 5-pin) on the controller box.
+There have, however, been several variations of safety connectors in the different generations of controller boxes, starting with one 4-pin connector (Build #1, #2), then one 5-pin connector (Build #3), then two 5-pin connectors (Build #4), and finally one 4-pin and one 5-pin connector (Build #5+).
 The 5-pin connector is the same as the 4-pin connector except that pin #2 is GND, which shifts the signals from pins 2-4 on the old (4-pin) connector to pins 3-5 on the new (5-pin) connector.
 Note also that in the final design, pin #1 of the 4-pin connector is GND rather than 12V.